typedb/typedb-docs/_09-query/04-delete-query.md

 match $c isa car has color "red" via $r; delete $r;
 ```

-The delete query above, looks for a `car` that has the attribute `color` with value of `"red"` and deletes its assocaiation with that instance of `color`, while retaining the instance of attribute itself and its association with anything else that owns it.
-Not that if we had instead wrote the query as `match $c isa car has color $c;  $c = "red"; delete $c;`, we would have deleted the instance of color with value `"red"` and its association with anything else that might have previously owned it.
+The delete query above looks for a `car` that has the attribute `colour` with the value of `"red"` and deletes its association with that instance of `colour`, while retaining the instance of the attribute itself and its association with anything else that owns it.
+Not that if we had instead written the query as `match $c isa car has colour $c;  $c = "red"; delete $c;`, we would have deleted the instance of colour with value `"red"` and its association with anything else that might have previously owned it.

 ## Summary
 An `insert` query preceded by a `match` clause is used to delete a data instance from the knowledge graph.